shikokuchuo/mirai/README.md

 <br /> ( 未来 ) <br /><br /> Minimalist Async Evaluation Framework for R
 <br /><br /> Designed for simplicity, a ‘mirai’ evaluates an R
-expression asynchronously in a parallel process, on the local machine or distributed over the network, with the result automatically available upon completion. <br /><br /> Modern networking and concurrency built on [nanonext](https://github.com/shikokuchuo/nanonext/) and [NNG](https://nng.nanomsg.org/) (Nanomsg Next Gen) ensures reliable and efficient scheduling, over fast inter-process communications or TCP/IP secured by TLS. <br /><br /> Advantages include being inherently queued (handling many more tasks than available processes), no storage on the file system, support for otherwise non-exportable reference objects, an event-driven ‘promises’ implementation, built-in asynchronous parallel map functionality, and very low overhead.
+expression asynchronously in a parallel process, locally or distributed over the network, with the result automatically available upon completion. <br /><br /> Modern networking and concurrency built on [nanonext](https://github.com/shikokuchuo/nanonext/) and [NNG](https://nng.nanomsg.org/) (Nanomsg Next Gen) ensures reliable and efficient scheduling, over fast inter-process communications or TCP/IP secured by TLS. <br /><br /> Advantages include being inherently queued thus handling many more tasks than available processes, no storage on the file system, support for otherwise non-exportable reference objects, an event-driven promises implementation, and a built-in asynchronous parallel map.

 ### Quick Start